Canadian Vickers Vedette: Survivors

-There are no original intact surviving examples of the Vickers Vedette known to exist.
-There are, however two replicas in Canadian museums.
+There are no original intact surviving examples of the Vickers Vedette.
+There are two replicas in Canadian museums.

-The first is a replica of a Vedette V (CF-MAG) at the Royal Aviation Museum of Western Canada, Winnipeg, Manitoba.
-Unveiled on 24 May 2002, this replica was built using templates made from analyzing the remains of three separate Vedette wrecks.
-These fragments from three separate aircraft would form the groundwork for the creation of blueprints.
-This project took a group of more than 100 dedicated volunteers 22 years to complete.
-The build was aided by hand drawn plans created by one of the WCAM volunteers who had been employed by Canadian Vickers as a junior draughtsman.
-The replica was built according to airworthy standards of the 1920s, however the museum has no plans to fly it, and it has not been certified.
+The first replica Vedette V (CF-MAG) is at the Royal Aviation Museum of Western Canada, Winnipeg, Manitoba.
+Unveiled on 24 May 2002, this was built with templates made from the remains of three different Vedette wrecks.
+These fragments helped with the creation of blueprints created by a WCAM volunteer who had worked for Canadian Vickers as a junior draughtsman.
+This project took over 100 volunteers 22 years and was built to 1920s airworthiness standards, but there are no plans to fly it, and it has not been certified.
 While three wrecks were used, the bulk of the information was contributed by CF-MAG.
-For this reason, it was decided to include this former registration number on the hull for historical authenticity.
+For this reason, it was decided to use this former registration number.

-The original CF-MAG was built in 1929 and was placed in storage until it was purchased by the Government of Manitoba in 1934, along with five ex-RCAF Vedettes (for $1 each) to be used for forest fire patrols.
-In 1937, the engine of CF-MAG failed while on a flight to Cormorant Lake, Manitoba.
-The pilot touched down in a swamp, then walked to an area where he could be rescued.
-A week later, an attempt was made to retrieve the downed aircraft, but the swamp was too small to permit takeoff.
-After all the usable parts were salvaged, the hull was soaked with fuel and the Vedette set on fire.
+The original CF-MAG was built in 1929 and stored until purchased by the Manitoba Government in 1934, along with five ex-RCAF Vedettes (for $1 each) for forest fire patrols.
+In 1937, CF-AMG's engine failed while flying to Cormorant Lake, Manitoba.
+After landing in a swamp, the pilot walked to somewhere he could be rescued.
+A week later, an attempt was made to retrieve the aircraft, but the swamp was too small for takeoff.
+After usable parts were salvaged, it was set on fire.

 A second wreck was recovered (G-CASW), which had crashed into a mountain on Porcher Island British Columbia while conducting a forest fire survey and was also recovered to aid in the design and blueprinting by WCAM.
 Finally, preserved pieces of a third Vedette were loaned to the museum by the National Aeronautical Museum in Ottawa.

 The second replica is on display at the Saskatchewan Western Development Museum In 2003, the WDM acquired part of an original hull, which is displayed as an artifact in condition as found.
 With plans loaned from the Western Canada Aviation Museum, a group of volunteers from the Vintage Aircraft Restorers undertook the construction.
-It has been completed as of early 2017.
+It was completed in 2017.
 In 2014, the VAR Vendette Project won a Ninety-Nines Canadian Award in Aviation.